opennextjs/opennextjs-aws/README.md

 #### How does OpenNext compared to AWS Amplify?

-OpenNext is an open source initiative, and there are a couple of advantages when comapred to Amplify:
+OpenNext is an open source initiative, and there are a couple of advantages when compared to Amplify:

 1. The community contributions to OpenNext allows it to have better feature support.